corybrunson/bitriad/README.md

 ## Vignette

-[This vignette] [11] outlines an analysis of `ddggs.clique` and `ddggs.group` using the censuses, some clustering coefficients, and other tools.
+[This vignette] [11] outlines an analysis of `davis.clique` and `davis.group` using the censuses, some clustering coefficients, and other tools.

 [11]: https://github.com/corybrunson/bitriad/blob/master/vignettes/southern_women.md